JoshuaEbbert/startup/README.md

 - Application elements: Dynamic placement via CSS Flex maintains proper spacing with different viewport sizes.
 Adding contrast and coloring for ease of use
 - Application text content: Consistent fonts, clean colors, and contrast that all allow for easy reading, appropriate spacing, etc.
 - Application images: Present on about page and as background image for login page

+## JavaScript Deliverable

+- Prerequisite: DONE.
+Simon JavaScript deployed to your production environment
+- Prerequisite: DONE.
+A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: DONE.
+At least 10 git commits spread consistently throughout the assignment period (although I completed the project the day it was assigned, so it's not very spread out)

+- JavaScript support for future login: Login page stores username in localStorage and displays username on the other pages
+- JavaScript support for future database information: user-specific chat history stored in localStorage.
+Trending questions currently also stored in localStorage (and displayed on Trending page)
+- JavaScript support for future Websocket: used SetInterval() to cycle out the 'active users' that are displayed on the trending page.
+- Javascript support for application's interaction logic: chat page constructs prompts based on the user's chat history and sends requests to OpenAI to generate an appropriate response.
+Chat messages dynamically displayed and formatted.